 - 1 onion, sliced into rings

 - 1/4 teaspoon smoked paprika

 - 2 cups vegetable broth or chicken broth or chicken stock

 - Place the tomatoes, red pepper, onions and garlic on a baking pan with the cut sides up.

 - Drizzle a bit of olive oil over everything and season with salt and pepper.

 - Roast in a 375F/190C preheated oven for 45 minutes.

-- Place everything but the cream into a sauce pan and simmer for 15 minutes.
+- Squeeze the garlic out of their skins, place everything but the cream into a sauce pan and simmer for 15 minutes.

 - Puree with a hand blender to desired consistency and mix in the cream.